Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2PipelineRun.md

 ```

 ## DESCRIPTION
 The **Get-AzureRmDataFactoryV2PipelineRun** command returns information about runs for the specified pipeline.
-If PipelineRunId is specified it will show details for the run with that ID.
-If the PipelineRunId is not specified then it will show information about all runs for the specified pipeline that happened between the values of LastUpdatedAfter and LastUpdatedBefore.
+If PipelineRunId is specified, it shows details for the run with that ID.
+If the PipelineRunId is not specified, then it shows information about all runs for the specified pipeline that happened between the values of LastUpdatedAfter and LastUpdatedBefore.

 ## EXAMPLES